How to Make a Successful Work Injury Claim

 A reputable solicitor, who specialises in accident at work claims, will only accept your claim if he or she feels they are likely to succeed.

 In order to make a successful work claim, here are a few guidelines that you should follow when filing a claim for compensation:

-1. Notify your employer and if there is an accident at work book on site, make sure that the accident has been recorded.
-This will help to obtain evidence about the accident circumstances.
-It’ll also prevent the same accident from happening in the workplace.
+1. If there is an accident at work make the incident is logged in an accident book on site.
+This helps obtain evidence.
+It’ll may also prevent the same accident from happening in the workplace once the employer investigates.

 2. Take a photograph or make a sketch of the scene.

 3. If the injuries you have suffered are visible, take a photograph of them.

 4. If any of your colleagues were present at the scene of the accident, ask them if they would be comfortable with the idea of providing a witness statement.

 5. Keep a record of the dates and times of any appointments that you have attended at your doctor’s surgery or at hospital.

 6. Keep a record of any financial losses you have suffered.
 Or for any medical treatment you have had to pay out of your own pocket.

 An important point to keep in mind when making a work claim is that you lawfully cannot loose your position for making a claim for compensation.